 Write a Magical Letter from Santa to Your Child

-Edited by Jonathan, Eng, Anonymous, Emmanuel M. Lardizabal and 5 others
+Edited by Jonathan, Eng, Emmanuel M. Lardizabal, Dougie-1 and 4 others

 Christmas is the time of the year when it's common to see children in malls and department stores, sitting on Santa's lap, telling him what they want for Christmas.
 It's nice for kids to have the chance to talk to Santa, but sometimes, children would like to write a letter to Santa, to tell him about the toys and gadgets they're hoping for under the tree on Christmas morning.
 Many kids write to Santa, but how wonderful for them if they receive a letter back from Santa Clause.
 Thing is - we all know who writes the Santa letters.